Action script with a security trigger

 if (user == null) throw new InvalidOperationException("Triggering user could not be found.");

-Next, it attempts to fetch the Web agency users group.
+4. Get the Web agency users group.
 If that group isn't found, it throws an InvalidOperationException.

 RequestResponse